-- TIP: paint manufacturers may offer product brochures that show examples of how different colors work together.
+- TIP: Paint manufacturers may offer product brochures that show examples of how different colors work together.
 This is a good source of information when you are considering paint combinations.

 04 of 10

 This is a family room paint scheme that's neither here nor there.
-Most family room color schemes tend to fall into two camps: the dark browns and greens, the light blues and yellows.
+Most family room color schemes tend to fall into two camps: the dark browns and greens, and the light blues and yellows.
 But here's a Behr paint (Pensive Sky) that straddles the line, an easy-going neutral that just might please both camps.

 Continue to 5 of 10 below.

-- TIP: a neutral paint scheme will work best if there is a bit of contrast offered by the furnishings.
+- TIP: A neutral paint scheme will work best if there is a bit of contrast offered by the furnishings.
 In this room, the warm beige in the sofa slightly offset the cool colors of the walls.

 05 of 10